dvinibrahimagic/vehicles/vehicles-ooa.md

 ##### Electricity
 - Zero emissions at the point of use
 - Powered by batteries (Li-ion most common)
-- Charging infrastructure still developing
+- Charging infrastructure still developing, therefore less gas stations likely to offer electricity
 - Lower running costs but higher initial price
 - Energy efficiency is higher than combustion engines